stenbror/PythonCoreNative/README.md

 cmake ..
 make

 To execute future UnitTests.
-Only dummy test for now, execute the following:
+Only started on UnitTests for now, execute the following:

 tests/TestPythonCore

 This will result in a dynamic library like on Linux => libPythonCoreNative.so and a UnitTest Executable linked against it.
-TestPythonCore
+TestPythonCore.

+I develope this project on an Apple MacPro M1 13" and ofcource make sure it builds on this system first.
+But i also check out code and build on Raspberry Pi 4 CM4 machine and a HP Spectre X360 with Ubuntu 21.04 to make sure it builds from checkout of code.
+For now i havent tested building on a Windows machine.